RedHatRanger/Git101/labs/01_git_setup_and_basics.md

 ## Objectives

-1. Install Git on your system (Windows, Mac, or Linux).
+  I. Install Git on your system (Windows, Mac, or Linux).
-2. Configure your Git username and email.
+ II.
+Configure your Git username and email.
-3. Initialize a new Git repository.
+III.
+Initialize a new Git repository.
-4. Create your first commit.
+ IV.
+Create your first commit.

 ---